arohlen/Losing-chess/README.md

 # Losing-chess

 This project is a game of losing chess between two different AI's, one smarter than the other.
 This project was all about learning about inheritance and virtual functions in c++.
-It also utilizes a matrix handler that I made that can be found in my matrix project here on github.
+It also utilizes a matrix handler that I made that can be found here https://github.com/arohlen/Matrix.